Japan PM resumes campaigning after blast incident

 Seconds later, a blast was heard and white smoke filled the air.

-NHK said a man had been arrested at the scene on suspicion of obstruction of business.
-Local police declined to comment.
+Government officials said a man had been arrested on suspicion of obstruction of business.

+He has been identified as a 24-year-old man from the Hyogo region, a Wakayama police official told AFP.
+There was no immediate information on a potential motive.

 People at the scene described moments of panic.